MiniGameWorlds/MiniGameWorld/resources/userWiki/english/making-minigame-guide.md

 ## Player state management
 - MiniGameWorld manages player's default states when join / leave
 > `inventory`, `health`, `food level`, `exp`, `potion effects`, `glowing`, `hiding`, `game mode`
-- If minigame changed while playing minigame, have to restore all changed things using `runTaskBeforeFinish()`
+- If minigame changed things that MiniGameWorld can not manage, have to restore all changed things (with `runTaskBeforeFinish()`)

 ## Detectable Events
-- MiniGameWorld only detect event that can get player from event
+- MiniGameWorld only passes detectable events that can get player from event
-- Detectable events only processed when player from event is playing minigame
+- Detectable events only pass to minigame that player from event is playing minigame
 - Can use sub-event (e.g. EntityDamageEvent(o), EntityDamageByEntityEvent(o), EntityDamageByBlockEvent(o))
+- If **needs not related with player event**, set `passUndetectableEvent` setting to true of `MiniGameSetting`
 ```yaml
 - PlayerEvent
 - EntityEvent